elementary/docs/writing-apps/code-style/class-construction.md

 `MyClass` also contains a constructor; It describes what arguments are required to construct the class.
 We've declared here that in order to construct `MyClass`, we need an `int` passed in when we initialize a new object such as with `var new_class = new MyClass (5);`

-Inside the constructor, we have a special `Object ()` call, in which we specify a property and its value, `Object (foo: foo)`.
+Inside the constructor, we have a special `Object ()` call, in which we specify a property and its value, `Object (foo: foo);`.
 This sets the value of the integer property `foo` defined earlier to the value received as an argument.
-It is equivalent to saying `this.foo = foo`.
+It is equivalent to saying `this.foo = foo;`.

 ## The Construct Block